micpan0312/EmbedSys_Sunseeker/docs/report.md

   Click thumbnail above to see demo
 </p>

 Before predicting the sunlight spot in the room, the Sunseeker needs to be capable of recognizing a window and how far it is.
-In this demo video, we start with the robot not detecting anything yet in its current position, and hence even though Arduino UNO is trying to request window data, nothing is transmitted through the Serial.
+In this demo video, we start with the robot not detecting anything yet in its current position, and hence even though Arduino Uno is trying to request window data, nothing is transmitted through the Serial.
 Once the robot turns to the right side where a window locates right upfront, it is shown that the Sunseeker immediately picks up the window and marks the distance on the streaming window on our Raspberry Pi.
-In the terminal window, we can also observe that the distance of the window and its absolute distance are both sent through to Arduino UNO for the trigonometry calculation discussed previously in our technical approach section.
+In the terminal window, we can also observe that the distance of the window and its absolute distance are both sent through to Arduino Uno for the trigonometry calculation discussed previously in our technical approach section.